King-Kingah/auto-update_clean/README.md

 # auto-update_clean
-Are you tired of always running more that three different commands on the terminal to update, upgrade and clean you linux/debian operating system?
+Are you tired of always running more that three different commands on the terminal to update, upgrade and clean you linux/debian apt packages?
 Here is a simple solution that does the update, upgrade, unclutter and more using a single command.

 ## Purpose: